Democratic Party (Mongolia): Election results

-In the 2004 Mongolian parliamentary elections, the party was a constituent part of the Motherland Democratic Coalition that won 44.7% of the popular vote and 34 out of 76 seats at the Parliament.
+In the 2004 parliamentary elections, the party was a constituent part of the Motherland Democratic Coalition that won 44.7% of the popular vote and 34 out of 76 seats at the Parliament.
 Party leader Tsakhiagiin Elbegdorj became the prime minister of a grand coalition government and held that position until January 2006.

-In 2005 Mongolian presidential election, its candidate Mendsaikhany Enkhsaikhan won only 19.7%.
+In 2005 presidential election, its candidate Mendsaikhany Enkhsaikhan won only 19.7%, ranking second place in the four-way race.

-In the 2008 Mongolian parliamentary elections, the Democratic Party won 28 seats out of 76 in the Parliament.
+In the 2008 parliamentary elections, the Democratic Party won 28 seats out of 76 in the Parliament.
 After the elections, two major parties (Democratic Party of Mongolia and Mongolian People's Party) formed a coalition government.
-Within the Government, Party leader Norovyn Altankhuyag became First Deputy Prime Minister and the Party keeps the seats of Finance Minister, Health Minister, Minister of Environment and Tourism, Minister of Roads, Transportation, Construction and Urban Development, and Minister of Defense.
+Within the government, party leader Norovyn Altankhuyag became First Deputy Prime Minister and the party keeps the seats of Finance Minister, Health Minister, Minister of Environment and Tourism, Minister of Roads, Transportation, Construction and Urban Development, and Minister of Defense.

 2009 presidential election

-At the Democratic Party's convention on 3 April 2009, Tsakhiagiin Elbegdorj defeated Erdeniin Bat-Üül in a contest for the Party's nomination for the Presidency of Mongolia in 2009.
+At the Democratic Party's convention on 3 April 2009, Tsakhiagiin Elbegdorj defeated Erdeniin Bat-Üül in a contest for the party's nomination for the presidency of Mongolia in 2009.
 Elbegdorj won with 65.3% of the total vote.
 After Elbegdorj was announced as the candidate, the Civic Will Party and the Mongolian Green Party endorsed Elbegdorj's presidential candidacy.

 Tsakhiagiin Elbegdorj won the 2009 Mongolian presidential election on 24 May 2009 with 51.21% of the votes.
 Defeating incumbent president Enkhbayar who got 47.41%.
 Elbegdorj was sworn into office as President of Mongolia on 18 June 2009.

 2012 parliamentary elections

-In the 2012 Mongolian parliamentary elections, the Democratic Party won the elections and became the majority by winning 34 seats out of 76 seat in the Parliament.
-Party Leader Norovyn Altankhuyag became the Prime Minister.
-It formed a coalition government with the Mongolian People's Revolutionary Party with majority seats at the Government Cabinet belonging to the Democratic Party.
+In the 2012 parliamentary elections, the Democratic Party won the elections and became the majority by winning 34 seats out of 76 seat in the Parliament.
+Party Leader Norovyn Altankhuyag became the prime minister.
+It formed a coalition government with the Mongolian People's Revolutionary Party with majority seats at the government Cabinet belonging to the Democratic Party.